shivangiuw/blockchain_webapp/README.md

 The application further enables user to `view` and do `validation of blocks` in the ledger using hash functionality.

-## Application Testing and Validation:
+## Testing and Validation:

-* Web application allows user to add transactions by entering sender, receiver and amount details in the provided spaces.
+* This blockchain based web application allows users to enter sender, receiver and amount details in the provided spaces to add transactions in the ledger.

-* When testing the application, the different transactions were added using different difficulty level and we can clearly see the increase in nonce with the increase in difficulty level.
+* When testing the application, different transactions were added using different difficulty level and we can clearly see the increase in nonce with the increase in difficulty level.

 * It further enables to view a particular block using  drop down option and selecting the block.

 * The application gives an option to validate the chain or the ledger.